Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

 Since the `/opt` directory might not let you do this at first, we suggest the following workaround which you'll only need to do once.
 Future ISLE updates will not require this step.

-* Shell into your `Staging` ISLE host server as the `Islandora` user.
+* Shell into your `Production` ISLE host server as the `Islandora` user.

-* Clone your ISLE project repo with the newly committed changes for `Staging` to the `Islandora` user home directory.
+* Clone your ISLE project repo with the newly committed changes for `Production` to the `Islandora` user home directory.
   * `git clone https://yourgitproviderhere.com/yourinstitutionhere/yourprojectnamehere-isle.git /home/islandora/`
   * This may take a few minutes (2 - 4) depending on your server's Internet connection.